Please note this post may contain affiliate links. For more information please see my disclosure page.

-These are both extremely important tools for your Pinterest Growth.
+Tailwind is a really great tool for Pinterest Growth.
 The reason for this is because they really do all the work for you.
-Both are tools that you can basically set & forget.
+Basically, it is a tool that you can basically set & forget.
 You can set them so they pin FOR YOU.
 That way your not spending hours and hours all day trying to pin as much as possible so your account grows.
 You can spend that time creating killer content instead.

 Step 10 | Optimize Your Blog Post Pins with Key Words

 The next thing I want you to do is go into your “Best of” Board and for each pin, click edit, and add keywords to the description!
 Similar to what you did in your profile, key words will help people find your pins easily, because when they search for those keywords your pin is more likely to come up.

 Include this step on all your new blog post pins going forward!

 Step 11 | Rinse & Repeat